poanetwork/deployment-terraform/azure/README.md

 ### Authenthicating using your account

 To authenthicate using your own account use `az login` shell command.
 Follow the instructions on screen.
+It is better to use this option only with [local backend storage](#backends).

 ### Authenthicating using Service Principal